Geodesic manifolds with a transitive subset of smooth biLipschitz maps: The general criterion and some consequences

 \\

-We give now a generalization of Theorem \ref{thm1} which points out how crucial is the assumption of having an action of a group that is locally compact, since the group of \bilip maps, unlikely the isometry group, is not locally compact.
-According to Montgomery-Zippin's work, if a locally compact group acts continuously, effectively, and transitively on a manifold, then it is a Lie group, Here and in what follows, manifolds are supposed to be connected, however, Lie groups can have infinitely many components.
+We now give a generalization of Theorem \ref{thm1} that points out the importance of the assumption that the group acting transitively on the space is a Lie group and so is locally compact.
+Notice that the whole group of \bilip maps, unlikely the isometry group, is not in general locally compact.
+According to Montgomery-Zippin's work \cite{mz}, if a locally compact group acts continuously, effectively, and transitively on a manifold, then it is a Lie group, Here and in what follows, manifolds are supposed to be connected, however, Lie groups can have infinitely many components.
 Thus, Theorem \ref{thm1} yields the following generalization:

-{\thm Let $(X,d)$ be a manifold endowed with a geodesic metric (inducing the same topology).
+{\thm Let $(M,d)$ be a manifold endowed with a geodesic metric (inducing the same topology).
 Let $G$ be a locally \cpt group with a countable base.
-Let $G\times X\to X$ be a continuous, effective action of $G$ on $X$.
-Suppose there exists a subgroup of $G$ acting transitively on $X$ by \bilip maps (with respect to the metric $d$).
-Then $(X,d)$ is locally \bilip equivalent to a homogeneous space equipped with a Carnot-Carathéodory metric.}
+Let $G\times M\to M$ be a continuous, effective action of $G$ on $M$.
+Suppose there exists a subgroup of $G$ acting transitively on $M$ by \bilip maps (with respect to the metric $d$).
+Then $(M,d)$ is locally \bilip equivalent to a homogeneous space equipped with a Carnot-Carath\'eodory metric.}

-\proof Following, \cite{mz}, any locally \cpt group $G$ has the property of having an open subgroup $G'<G$ that is the inverse limit of Lie group; with the language of Montgomery-Zippin's book, $G'$ has property $A$.
+\proof Following, \cite{mz}, any locally \cpt group $G$ has the property of having an open subgroup $G'<G$ that is the inverse limit of Lie groups; with the language of Montgomery-Zippin's book, $G'$ has property $A$.

-Call $M$ the manifold.
 First, we claim that, for any $q\in M$, the orbit of $q$ under $G'$, $G'\cdot q$, is open.
-This is because, called $H$ the stabilizer of the action, the projection $G\to G/H$ is open and the orbit action $G/H\to M$ is an homemomorphism by an ordinary argument \cite[page 121, Theorem 3.2]{Helgason}.
+This is because, called $H$ the stabilizer of the action, the projection $G\to G/H$ is open and the orbit action $G/H\to M$ is an homeomorphism by an standard argument \cite[page 121, Theorem 3.2]{Helgason}.

 Now we show that the $G'$-action is still transitive.
 Indeed, fix a point $p\in M$, suppose by contradiction that $G'\cdot p\neq M$.
 Hence,

 is a disjoint union of two non-empty open sets of $M$.
 This contradicts the fact that $M$ is connected.